CAMBI-tech/BciPy/bcipy/simulator/README.md

 * Only provides EEG support
 * Only one sampler maybe provided for all devices.
 Ideally we should support a different sampling strategy for each device.
-* Only the RSVP Copy Phrase may be simulated
+* Only Copy Phrase is currently supported.
 * Metrics are collected per run, but not summarized across all runs.